iiscleap/Semantics-EEG-ERPStudy/README.md

 Stimuli set used for the semantic learning study.
 Both audio and its transcription is available.

-A short sample session of our experiment is available in the "videos" directory.
+A short sample session of our experiment is given as experiment_demo.mp4 video file.